Technology has evolved so much and so fast in the last decade that it changed over and over how we think about Digital Marketing.

 Now you have created a connection, a relationship.
 That is the power of email as a marketing channel.

-So let’s talk a bit more about the benefits that make companies from startups to enterprise invest in email marketing.
+Let’s talk a bit more about the benefits that make companies from startups to enterprises invest in email marketing.

 Researches point out that more than 90% of the US population has an account, and most of them check their inboxes daily.

 Email Marketing ROI is better